IDENTIFYING A SERVICE PARTNER: 4 Elements A Packaging Equipment Service Team Should Be Offering Your Organization

 As previously stated, introducing a new piece of packaging equipment is a major investment on many levels The financial costs alone demand a lot of time and attention to the process of choosing the right machine from the best packaging equipment supplier available.
 The question that needs to be answered is who will be the best service and support partner once a machine is installed and put into production.
 In most cases, the OEM is positioned to be the best long-term partner to your organization as long as they offer the services previously mentioned and they are providing a skilled team of experienced packaging equipment professionals.

 R.A JONES offers a comprehensive customer support solutions team tailored to customer needs and equipment trends.
 With over 110 years of packaging equipment experience, 80 engineers, and over 40 service technicians world-wide, R.A JONES is positioned to be a qualified packaging equipment partner.
 We offer PM kits, certified training, comprehensive machine audits, as well as highly skilled and trained field service technicians that travel frequently to help customers address their production line challenges.
 Increase your uptime, enhance safety, improve reliability, and extend machine life with the service and support available from R.A JONES.
-To learn more, call 1.877.RAJONES (1.877.725.6637) or click here to be directed to your future customer service partner.
+To learn more, click the button below and complete/submit your request or email us direct at firstname.lastname@example.org.